11. Matrices and other arrays#

 In particular, changing dim

-does not alter the underlying atomic vector;
+does not alter the underlying atomic vector.

-it only affects how other functions, including the corresponding
+It only affects how other functions, including the corresponding

 print method, interpret their placement on a virtual grid:

-`dim<-`(A, c(3, 2)) # not the same as transpose of A
+`dim<-`(A, c(3, 2)) # not the same as the transpose of `A`

 ## [,1] [,2]